Equidistribution in the space of 3-lattices and Dirichlet-improvable vectors on planar lines: Ratner's theorem and a linear dynamical criterion for avoidance of singular sets

-Due to \Cref{prop:U-inv}, we will be able to apply Ratner's description of ergodic invariant measures for actions of unipotent one-parameter subgroups on $X$ to analyze the limiting distributions of $\{g_t\lambda_{a,b}\}$ as $t\to\infty$.
+With \Cref{prop:U-inv}, we will be able to apply Ratner's description of ergodic invariant measures for actions of unipotent one-parameter subgroups on $X$ to analyze the limiting distributions of $\{g_t\lambda_{a,b}\}$ as $t\to\infty$.
 For this purpose we will apply what is now called `the linearization technique'~\cite{DM93}.

 Let $\pi \colon G \rightarrow X$ denote the natural quotient map.
-Let $\mathcal{H}$ denote the collection of closed connected subgroups $H$ of $G$ such that $H\cap\Gamma$ is a lattice in $H$, and suppose that a unipotent one-parameter subgroup contained in $H$ acts ergodically with respect to the $H$-invariant probability measure on $H/H\cap\Gamma$.
+Let $\mathcal{H}$ denote the collection of closed connected subgroups $H$ of $G$ such that $H\cap\Gamma$ is a lattice in $H$, and such that a unipotent one-parameter subgroup contained in $H$ acts ergodically with respect to the $H$-invariant probability measure on $H/H\cap\Gamma$.
 Then any $H\in\cH$ is a real algebraic group defined over $\bbQ$ \cite[(3.2)~Proposition]{Shah:MathAnn91}.
-In particular, $\mathcal{H}$ is a countable collection~\cite{Rat91}.
+In particular, $\mathcal{H}$ is a countable collection~\cite{Ra91}.

 Let $W$ be a one-parameter unipotent subgroup of $G$.
 For a closed connected subgroup $H$ of $G$, define